RajGautam0/pawguard/README.md

 📜 License
 This project is for academic purposes (Final Year Project).
-Responsible AI disclaimer: Predictions are for educational/demo use only and not a substitute for veterinary care.
+Disclaimer: Predictions are for educational/demo use only and not a substitute for veterinary care.

-Made with ❤️ by Raj Gautam